 At the beginning of each season, we select and prioritize monitoring survey areas in collaboration with project partners and our Advisory Council.
-Survey areas are initially selected based on target species and core habitat with consideration of equipment inventory, as well as staff and volunteer capacity.
+Survey areas are initially selected based on target species and core habitat with consideration of equipment inventory as well as staff and volunteer capacity.
 Our list of survey areas goes through numerous iterations as we discuss priorities and capacity with our Advisory Council.
 The finalized list of survey areas serves as a guide for volunteer recruitment.

-Each survey area is chosen for a particular target species based on our monitoring objectives for the year.
+Each survey area is chosen for a particular target species based on our monitoring objectives for the year (Figure 1).
 Our project staff works with specific advisers from our Advisory Council to develop survey area descriptions that include the purpose of the survey area, special considerations, and general information that our volunteers use to help select specific installation locations and camera trap design within the general survey area they are charged with monitoring.

 Throughout the season, the field knowledge and experience of our volunteers help the CWMP staff and Advisory Council reassess each survey area based on data gathered during the season.
-Because of their consistent presence in core habitat, volunteers provide invaluable feedback about the installation locations, current field conditions, and habitat.
+Because of their consistent presence in core habitat, volunteers provide invaluable feedback about the best survey area locations, current field conditions, and habitat.

-Over the course of our 2015 field season, we placed cameras at 23 survey areas throughout our study area in the Cascade Mountains and two survey areas in the Kettle River Range, one on each side of the border.
-Each survey area had between one and five discreet camera trap installations spread out spatially and/or temporally throughout the survey area.
-Based on guidance from our Advisory Council, eight of the Cascade Mountains survey areas focused on documenting wolves, ten focused on documenting wolverine, two focused on documenting the North Cascades grizzly bear, and three were dedicated to documenting species along I-90.
-The remaining two Kettle River Range survey areas focused on detecting lynx.
+Over the course of the 2016 field season, our volunteers placed cameras at 23 survey areas throughout our study area in the Cascade Mountains and four survey areas in the Kettle River Range, one of which was on the Canadian side of the border.
+Each survey area had between one and eight discreet camera trap installations spread out spatially and/or temporally throughout the survey area, with a total of 82 unique camera installations.
+Based on guidance from our Advisory Council, ten of the Cascade Mountains survey areas focused on documenting wolves, eight focused on documenting wolverine, two focused on documenting the North Cascades grizzly bear, and three were dedicated to documenting species along I-90.
+The remaining four Kettle River Range survey areas focused on detecting lynx.